nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-08-29-systemverilog-dpi-example-with-aes-openssl-cmodel.md

      return ciphertext_len;
    }
 {% endhighlight %}
-* The input is the `plaintext` to encrypt, the `key` and `ivec`.
-All of these inputs are passed to the function by using the pointer to the array of data of those.
+* The inputs are the `plaintext` to encrypt, the `key` and `ivec`.
+All of these inputs are passed to the function by using the pointer to the array of those data in memory.
-Also, we need to supply the encryption mode, the size of the plaintext (in unit of bytes) and key (in unit of bits).
+Also, we need to supply the encryption mode, the size of the plaintext (in unit of byte) and key (in unit of bit).
 * The output is `ciphertext`, it's an pointer to and array of data, and we passed that pointer to this function to store the output data.
-Also, the function will return the size of ciphertext in unit of bytes.
+Also, the function will return the size of ciphertext in unit of byte.

 ### C wrapper to interract with Systemverilog
 Now, C and Systemverilog are two different programming languages, with different set of data types.

 So, to be able to use this `aes_encrypt`, we need to make sure C and SV code understand each other by making a C wrapper file below.
 <script src="https://gist.github.com/dvtalk/50280465f7c0f185fc6bc6001963169b.js"></script>
-* We notice that the type of the plaintext, key, ivec, ciphertext array of bytes is not `unsigned char *` anymore.
+* We notice that the type of the plaintext, key, ivec, ciphertext array of bytes are not `unsigned char *` anymore.
-Instead, the type is now `svOpenArrayHandle`.
+Instead, their type is now `svOpenArrayHandle`.
 This type is pre-defined C type and it's equivalent to the array of int, byte, shortint,... type in Systemverilog.
 Read this post for [other type mapping correspondence](https://www.amiq.com/consulting/2019/01/30/how-to-call-c-functions-from-systemverilog-using-dpi-c/).
 * Then we just need to type cast to normal C data type and call the `aes_encrypt()` function.
 * The pre-defined C type `svOpenArrayHandle` and the function `svGetArrayPtr` is defined in the `"svdpi.h"`.
 This file is provided by your EDA simulation tool.